dbos-inc/dbos-demo-apps/yky-social/README.md

 npm run build
 ```

-Once the backend code is ready, create the database schema, and start the backend:
+Once the backend code is ready, start the backend (this will automatically create the database schema in the dev environment):

 ```shell
 export POSTGRES_HOST=localhost